Tinkerforge/doc/en/source/Kits/HardwareHacking/ForBeginners.rst

    :align: center
    :target: ../../_images/Kits/hardware_hacking_for_beginner_schematic_switch_qr_1500.jpg

-Of course you can create your own circuits and integrate the Industrial Quad Relay Bricklet as a switch, too.
+Besides the hacking of devices, you can of course create your own circuits and integrate the Industrial Quad Relay Bricklet as a switch.

 How to use the the Industrial Quad Relay Bricklet?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^